DataCorrupted/grad-app-workshop/README.md

 ## Contribution Guide

-If you have anything you want to add, please feel free to contact us or send and issue to this repo.
+If you have anything you want to add, please feel free to contact us or send an issue to this repo.
 We will reply ASAP.

 ## Contact

 Yike Li:   yike.pear@gmail.com
 Peter Rong:  PeterRong96@gmail.com
+JunRen Zheng: zhengjr@shanghaitech.edu.cn
+Zhenyang Li: lizhy1@shanghaitech.edu.cn